jdx/usage/examples/docs/MISE_INLINE.md

 Because this generates the legacy files based on currently installed plugins, you should run this command after installing new plugins.
-Otherwise direnv may not know to update environment variables when legacy file versions change.Examples:
+Otherwise direnv may not know to update environment variables when legacy file versions change.

+Examples:

     $ mise direnv activate > ~/.config/direnv/lib/use_mise.sh
     $ echo 'use mise' > .envrc
     $ direnv allow

 ## `mise doctor`

 ###### Aliases: `dr`

-Check mise installation for possible problemsExamples:
+Check mise installation for possible problems

+Examples:

     $ mise doctor
     [WARN] plugin node is not installed

 ## `mise env`